Email FacebookTwitterMenu burgerClose thin

 Tips for Investing

 • Many financial advisors specialize in tuning your portfolio to boost income.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • You can consider the wealth gap from many perspectives beyond just the raw numbers.
 Insightful data exists on the gap considered from the perspectives of race, generation and gender.